isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void sink(unique_ptr<widget>);  // input only, and consumes the widget

-Avoid "esoteric techniques" such as:
+Avoid “esoteric techniques” such as:

-* Passing arguments as `T&&` "for efficiency".
+* Passing arguments as `T&&` “for efficiency”.
   Most rumors about performance advantages from passing by `&&` are false or brittle (but see [F.25](#Rf-pass-ref-move).)
 * Returning `const T&` from assignments and similar operations (see [F.47](#Rf-assignment-op).)